Haselnussbomber/HaselTweaks/README.md

 > **Note**
 > In order for this tweak to work properly, please make sure "Character Window Job Switcher" is disabled in Simple Tweaks.

+### Character Reputation Teleport

+Clicking an Allied Society in the Character window teleports you to the nearest Aetheryte instead of opening the map.
+Hold Shift to open the map normally.

 ### Commands